janneshopman/RKSymFoam/README.md

 ## Using RKSymFoam in your own OpenFOAM cases

-* The entries in system/fvSchemes are not read by RKSymFoam, therefore all schemes can be set to:
+* The entries in system/fvSchemes are not read by RKSymFoam, except potentially for the turbulence model, all other schemes can be set to:

 <pre>
     default         none;
 </pre>

+* In system/fvSolution, the subdictionaries for p and pFinal are named pCorr and pCorrFinal respectively.

 * A subdictionary named RungeKutta has to be added to system/fvSolution, for example: